mmkal/pgkit/packages/typegen/readme.md

 The library will make sure that return values from all your SQL queries have strict, accurate TypeScript interfaces.

 It provides gradual ramp to type safety, so you don't have to spend any time manually syncing interfaces.
-And before the types have been generated, results will be typed as a generic dictionary - meaning you can write your queries and business logic as quickly and easily as before, but the compile will tell you if you got something wrong once you try it out.
+Before the types have been generated, results will be typed as a generic dictionary - meaning you can write your queries and business logic as quickly and easily as before, but the compiler will tell you if you got something wrong once you try it out.

+This method gives you strong typing, like in an ORM, but avoids the [inner-platform effect](https://en.wikipedia.org/wiki/Inner-platform_effect) that tends to come with them.
+You can rename columns, do any kinds of join you want, and the types generated will be based on the _query_, not the _table_, so you won't be limited by ORM feature-sets.

-Simple select statements, joins, and updates/inserts using `returning` are all supported - any sql query that returns a tabular value will have an interface generated for the row type, which will be automatically applied to the appropriate query result.
+Simple select statements, joins, and updates/inserts using `returning` are all supported - any sql query that returns a tabular value will have an interface generated for the row type.
+The interface will be automatically applied to the appropriate query result.

 ## Installation